Q: Should we push our customers into annual pricing, or let the smaller customers pay monthly?

 It is almost always better to let the customer buy how they are most comfortable buying.
 Why?
 It removes friction from the sales process, leading to a higher and faster close rate.

 Let’s take a look at Zoom.
 Zoom was growing > 100% at $500m in ARR, in an already well-established space.
 It may be the most successful SMB-focused app of our current generation.
 And in the early days — the early days — it had a ton of competition.
 It couldn’t risk playing games:

-Zoom does not play games.
+Zoom still does not play games.
 Zoom lets small groups pay monthly if they want, and easily.
 No hiding the monthly option, no pricing confusion:

-In fact 26% of Zoom’s customers still pay monthly, even at $500m+ in ARR:
+In fact, 26% of Zoom’s customers still paid monthly, even at $1b+ in ARR:

 Bigger customers, though, find most monthly payments a huge accounting headache.
 And they pay out of an annual budget, not their own credit card.
 So a discount for annual is appealing to them.
 The annualized cost is already baked into their budget.
 And dealing with accounting every month to get a credit card payment approved isn’t worth the trouble.

-In the end, if you sell to mostly small businesses, and give customers an option, you’ll likely see a split, like Zoom and others.
+In the end, if you sell mostly to small businesses, and give customers an option, you’ll likely see a split, like Zoom and others.

 It’s your job to fight to keep them.